 - Place the potato sticks in the basket of the deep fryer.
 Immerse the basket in the cold oil of the fryer.
 Add the bacon slices.
 Adjust the fryer temperature to 190 °C (375 °F).
 The oil will boil until the potatoes’ water evaporates.
 Stir and cook until the fries are golden brown, about 40 minutes for large fries.
 Drain on paper towels.
 Sprinkle with salt.
 Serve immediately.

-The Salton Easy Clean Deep Fryer is the perfect accessory for making a single serving of French fries at your house.
+The deep fryer is the perfect accessory for making a single serving of French fries at your house.
 It doesn’t require too much oil, it’s easy to clean, and it’s super affordable.

 The fun part about making French fries at home is that you get to modify them to your preferences.
 Do you like them with or without the potato skin?
 Do you like large, thick slices or skinny match-stick style fries?

-If you’re not a fan of potato skin, use this helpful Rotato Express Peeler to do the tedious work for you.
+If you’re not a fan of potato skin, use an electric potato peeler to do the tedious work for you.